yurii-ruban/HW3/README.md

 # Homework Task 6

 This is the program, that use 2 shared libraries and prints their parameters.
-Also the Array library is added and simply tested in main.
+Also the Matrix library is added and simply tested in main.
 Technologies: C++, CMake

 ## How to check